-- First I baked the pizza just with the tomato and a drizzle of extra virgin olive oil, spread the tomato with your hands gently, take care not too squeeze the dough and the air bubbles, then place the tray on the bottom of your oven (I mean really attached to the bottom) and bake for about 14-15 minutes.
-With a spatula control that the bottom is cooked.
+- First I baked the pizza just with the tomato and a drizzle of extra virgin olive oil, spread the tomato with your hands gently, take care not too squeeze the dough and the air bubbles, then place the tray on the bottom of your oven (I mean really attached to the bottom) and bake for about 13-15 minutes.
+With a spatula control that the bottom is cooked, take care not to burn it.
 It shouldn’t attach on the tray, especially if the dough was not sticky at all.

-- After that time I took out the pizza, I added the buffalo mozzarella (which I cut and let to dry out its liquids for at least 5-6 hours in the fridge, better all night long, otherwise it will lose too much liquid over the pizza) and some cherry tomatoes, and then I put back in the middle of the oven for other few minutes, just the time to melt a little bit the buffalo mozzarella.
+- After that time I took out the pizza, I added the buffalo mozzarella (which I cut and let to dry out its liquids for at least 5-6 hours, even better all night long, otherwise it will lose too much liquid over the pizza) and some cherry tomatoes, and then I put back in the middle of the oven for other very few minutes, just the time to melt a little bit the buffalo mozzarella.
 But you can skip this step if you prefer and eat it with fresh mozzarella, that’s also great and actually more refreshing.

 - Add some fresh basil leaves and serve it.

 - Enjoy with a good beer 🙂 I maybe could easily eat a whole tray alone 😀